MilaEgoshina/ChatServer/README.md

 ## Documentation

-Please, if you want to see the full documentation on English for this project, download **docs/eng** package and open [index.html](https://github.com/MilaEgoshina/ChatServer/blob/main/docs/eng/index.html) file.
+Please, if you want to see the full documentation on English for this project, just open this [link](https://milaegoshina.github.io/ChatServer/) file.
 Or you can observe the full documentation on Russian using [this link](https://github.com/MilaEgoshina/ChatServer/blob/main/docs_ru/index.md).

 ![docs](images/docs.jpg)